-Inflation has been on a general upwards trajectory over the last few months - even this latest dip is only marginal, and certainly won't bring much benefit to savers.
+Inflation has been on a general upwards trajectory over the last few months, and it's expected to rise even faster over the next year.
 This, combined with record low savings rates, means it's becoming more difficult to find an account that will give a measurable return, so don't leave it to chance!

-However, it's definitely still worth investing in an ISA: your pot will remain tax-efficient no matter what happens to savings rates or PSA rules in future, and if you build up a healthy pot and earn more than £1,000 in interest, it becomes even more beneficial.
+Even so, it's still worth investing in an ISA: your pot will remain tax-efficient no matter what happens to savings rates or PSA rules in future, and if you build up a healthy pot and earn more than £1,000 in interest, it becomes even more beneficial.

 So, with that in mind, we've compiled a list of the top six inflation-beating fixed rate cash ISAs currently available.
 We've focused on longer-term accounts of at least three years as these are the ones that will offer the best returns on your money - you'll have to lock your cash away, but the returns could be worth it!

-Taking the top spot is this five-year deal from Metro Bank, paying 1.50% yearly from a minimum investment of just £1.
+Securing a top three spot is this five-year deal from Metro Bank, paying 1.50% yearly from a minimum investment of £1.
 Transfers in are accepted for a limited period, but further additions and withdrawals are not.
-However, earlier access to funds is possible, subject to closure of the account and 180 days' loss of interest, which is actually a fairly low penalty when compared with others in this sector.
+However, earlier access to funds is possible, subject to closure of the account and 180 days' loss of interest.

 Hodge Bank 5 Year Fixed ISA

-Hodge Bank has done it again with a second account securing a place in the charts, this time its four-year bond which, fittingly, takes fourth spot.
-It pays a rate of 1.30% yearly and only asks you to lock away your cash for four years, with all other features mirroring that of its five-year counterpart.
+Hodge Bank has done it again with a second account securing a place in the charts, this time its four-year bond which just squeezes into the top six.
+It pays a rate of 1.30% yearly and only asks you to lock away your cash for four years – the shortest term in this overview – with all other features mirroring that of its five-year counterpart.